jimmykallhagen/Nordix/README.md

 - I have developed a system where I use a zvol to share files between host and VM. without having to mess with<br>
 samba, ssh, virtio file system, iso or similar. just put your files in a folder, run the process, then done
 - VM should be so good, and easily accessible that you never ever need anything other than Nordix

+#### Docker
+- Nordix comes with zfs drivers and options that makes docker use zfs Containers were actually invented by Sun Microcontroller and have good compatibility with ZFS.

+---

+---

 ## To do
 Everything takes so much time, once you start documenting everything,